 - Work Culture: Alone or partners?
 Flexible or stringent work schedule?
 What are the expectations of agents, bonuses, incentives?
 What is the brokerage’s goal?

-Most importantly, ask yourself if you even like this broker and if you’d enjoy working with them.
+Most importantly, ask yourself if you even like this broker and if you’d enjoy working with them, be sure to click here to learn more about real estate.

 Step 4: Schedule Your Licensing Exam